Mystery Theatre Unlimited logo

 Mata hairy Elfish Jethreene Boveen Svetlana Mrs. Peacok Scene from "Who Killed the Top Chef?"

 The clear winner is Ryan Sears with 13 drag appearances.
-Michael Moran, is fairly far behind, with 8 drag roles (discounting Michael's appearance as the original Tooth Fairy.)
-But Dustin Heavilin is moving up fast, with 7 drag roles, tied with Bert Furioli (since we disregarded his three appearances as Tooth Fairy).
+Tied for second place, but fairly far behind are Michael Moran, with 8 drag roles (discounting Michael's appearance as the original Tooth Fairy) and Dustin Heavilin also with 8 drag roles.
+Next behind is Bert Furioli (since we disregarded his three appearances as Tooth Fairy).

 Dustin Heavilin